 Download Church Exemption form BOE-262-AH

 |Property Use Report|

 The religious exemption is available to property owned and operated by religious organizations.
 The exemption applies to property used for worship, fellowship, religious counseling, offices, parking, and school grades 12 and under.
 Buildings under construction, which will be used for the purposes stated above, are eligible for the exemption.
 Living quarters are not eligible under this exemption, but may be eligible under the welfare exemption.
 For more information click here.

 The welfare exemption is available for real and personal property owned and used exclusively by non-profit organizations formed for religious, scientific, hospital or charitable purposes.
 The welfare exemption is jointly administered by the Board of Equalization (Board) and the San Mateo County Assessor-County Clerk-Recorder's Office, Assessor’s Division.
 The Board determines whether the organization is eligible to receive the exemption and the Assessor determines whether the use of the property is eligible for the exemption.
 Before the Assessor can approve the exemption, the organization must apply for and the Board must issue an Organization Clearance Certificate.
 Property owned by a limited partnership must also obtain a Supplemental Clearance Certificate from the Board.
 For more information click here.

 For information regarding the Organization Clearance Certificate and Welfare Exemption requirements please go to http://www.boe.ca.gov/proptaxes/welfarevets.htm and http://www.boe.ca.gov/proptaxes/pdf/pub149.pdf.

-In addition, supplemental affidavits may need to be filed:
+In addition, supplemental affidavits and/or a property use report may need to be filed: